 Why CIOs Who Digitize the IT Help Desk Win with AITSM

-The rapid expansion of AI technology in the workplace is transforming the IT help desk and service organizations.
-The impact made by CIOs who act assertively to apply AI in ITSM (AITSM), CSM, and operations are profound.
+The rapid expansion of AI technology in the workplace is transforming IT helpdesk and service organizations.
+The impact made by CIOs who act assertively to apply AI in ITSM, Modern ITSM, CSM, and operations are profound.
 That’s because an organization’s ability to master the challenges and opportunities of AI can determine whether it thrives or struggles in the new digitized environment.

 Disruptive technologies like AITSM bring CIOs to the forefront, creating excitement and opportunities for the entire organization.
 But this expanded role brings its own unique pressures, expectations, and accountability.
 The impact of digital transformation lands with particular weight on the CIO, even as benefits accrue, including operational process improvements, cost savings, new revenue sources, and amazing gains in customer experience.

 According to IDG, improving operational efficiency continues to drive the adoption of digital transformation technologies.
 One fact emerging is that organizations transforming the most successfully have begun to use AI technologies to improve customer relationships and information exchange.

 CIO adoption of AITSM is becoming both more strategic and more tactical.
 Strategically, CIOs are automating to bring about overall better customer experiences, raise operational cost-efficiency and improve employee productivity.
 Also, 43 percent of organizations, according to IDG, expect digital businesses to drive revenue growth.